 TV Shows and Movies on Paramount+

 If you’re looking for variety, this streaming service offers plenty.
-That said, not every episode of every show is available, so use the free trial to search for your favorites first before committing to the monthly payment.
+However, not every episode of every show is available, so use the free trial to search for your favorites first before committing to the monthly payment.

 Popular series include: